 2 teaspoons pure vanilla extract

 - Preheat oven to 350 degrees.

-- In a large bowl, whisk together flour, baking soda, salt, and cinnamon.
+- In a large bowl, whisk together flour, baking soda, salt, and spices.
 Set aside.

-- In the bowl of an electric mixer, beat together the butter, granulated sugar and dark brown sugar on medium-high speed until light & fluffy (about 2 minutes).
+- In the bowl of an electric mixer, beat together the butter, granulated sugar and dark brown sugar on medium speed until light & fluffy (about 2 minutes).